MTB-RZ/Programming-Fundamentals-Project/README.md

 - Modular programming using functions

 - We were not allowed to use the string class or built-in string functions, so everything was done using character arrays and manual loops.

+# Data Storage

+Patient records are stored in a text file called:

+- Hospital.txt

+Each record is stored in this format:

+Name    Address    BloodGroup

+Hospital.txt:

+Ali Khan    Lahore    B+
+Ahmed Raza  Karachi   O+
+Sara Malik  Islamabad A+

+The program reads this file when it starts and loads the records into dynamic arrays.

+# Some Additional Things Implemented

+While building this project I also added a few small things to make the program a bit cleaner.

+- Menu Input Validation

+- - The program checks if the user enters a valid option between 1 and 5.

+- Blood Group Validation

+- -When admitting a patient, the program checks if the blood group is valid.
+    Accepted types are:

+    A+, A-, B+, B-, O+, O-, AB+, AB-

+- Name Formatting

+- - Patient names are automatically formatted so the first letter of each word is capitalized.

+    Example:

+    ali khan -> Ali Khan
+    AHMAD RAZA -> Ahmad Raza

+- Manual Record Deletion

+- - When a patient is discharged, the program removes the record by shifting the array data and then rewriting the file.

+- Dynamic Memory Cleanup

+- - All dynamically allocated memory is properly released using delete[] before the program exits.